 So far therefore, so not-so-straightforward, yet scratch a little deeper and we find that Burnley’s new owners prescribe wholly to data and analytics regarding player recruitment with an overall blueprint designed around developing young talent and selling them on for a profit.
 This is entirely within Kompany’s wheelhouse.

-A natural-born leader, who was always a great FPL captain pick back in his playing days for the manner in which he would influence proceedings, the Belgian loves working with emerging talent and bringing them through.
+A natural-born leader, who was always a great captain back in his playing days for the manner in which he would influence proceedings, the Belgian loves working with emerging talent and bringing them through.

 Indeed, the chief reason for Anderlecht’s initial and hefty stutter was a direct consequence of Kompany’s dedication to youth as he immediately set about dramatically lowering the average age of his new team.